yuanzhongshang/sdSuSiE/docs/index.md

 ---
 ## sdSuSiE Overview
 ![sdSuSiE\_pipeline](sdSuSiE.png)
-sdSuSiE is a package designed for sex-dimorphic fine-mapping using summary statistics from sex-stratified genome-wide association studies (GWAS). sdSuSiE explicitly models sex-specific genetic effects while incorporating shared genetic effects across sexes.
-It properly accounts for linkage disequilibrium (LD) patterns across different types of genetic effects and extends the SuSiE framework to sex-dimorphic fine-mapping.
+sdSuSiE is a package designed for sex-dimorphic fine-mapping using summary statistics from sex-stratified genome-wide association studies (GWAS). sdSuSiE explicitly models sex differences in genetic effects while accounting for correlations induced by linkage disequilibrium and sample size imbalances between sexes.
+It uses summary statistics from sex-stratified GWASs as inputs and extends the recent scalable variational inference algorithm SuSiE to fine-map sex-dimorphic effects.
 As a result, sdSuSiE provides calibrated credible set coverage and posterior inclusion probabilities (PIPs).

 Installation
 ------------